The Idaho Psychology Internship Consortium (ID-PIC) program is a year-long, full-time, predoctoral internship.

 Two hours of required weekly group supervision from a licensed psychologist is conducted with all interns across consortium sites via high quality, secure distance technology.
 Group supervision focuses on case presentation, professional development, and clinical topics.
 All interns receive a minimum of 4 hours per week of supervision.

 Research opportunities vary by consortium site.
 Please inquire with Site Directors about current and future research opportunities.

 Stipend, Benefits, and Resources

-The annual internship stipend across all consortium sites is $26,000-$31,000.
-Please see the "Admissions and Support" tab for more details.
-Please note that the increased stipend at Pearl Health Clinic is due to the ineligibility of PHC interns to receive health benefits through their employer.
-The difference in the Pearl Health Clinic stipend helps to offset the variance in benefits.
+The annual internship stipend across all consortium sites is $28,410-$31,875.
+Please see the “Admissions and Support” tab for more details.
+Please note that the difference in the stipend amounts across settings is due to variance in benefits.

 ID-PIC interns have access to numerous resources.
 Funding for travel within the state of Idaho is provided in order for interns to complete required training experiences.
 Assessment and other training materials are provided by each training site, and additional materials that may be needed may be purchased using Consortium funding with Training Committee approval.
 Each intern additionally has access to administrative and IT support through their primary training site.

 The consortium currently offers five full time positions:

 - Boise State University Counseling Center – 1